-The Labour-led coalition has moved forward with ring-fencing tax losses on an investment property, either to the property itself OR to the owning entity (to be confirmed).
-So investors will no longer be able to offset those losses against other forms of income, namely salary income.
+The Labour-led coalition has moved forward with ring-fencing tax losses on an investment property (or investment property portfolio).
+Investors will no longer be able to offset those losses against other forms of income, namely salary income.

 As expected, the reaction from investors has been just a tad negative, with many questioning why property investment should get singled out as a business type.

-I'd like to instead focus on just what this means in the wild, so I pulled out my pen and a napkin to scribble on, and ran the numbers on a hypothetical slightly cashflow negative property:
+More than that, I would like to instead focus on just what this means in the wild, so I pulled out my property calculator and ran some actual numbers.